 Continuously innovating to meet the connectivity demands of the future, Telesat Lightspeed, the company's Low Earth Orbit (LEO) satellite network, is optimized to meet the rigorous requirements of telecom, government, maritime and aeronautical customers.
-We believe Telesat Lightspeed will redefine global satellite connectivity with ubiquitous, affordable, high-capacity links with fibre-like speeds.
+We believe Telesat Lightspeed will redefine global satellite connectivity with ubiquitous, affordable, high-capacity, secure and resilient links with fibre-like speeds.

-Telesat currently operates 15 geostationary (GEO) satellites, providing wide geographic coverage with point-to-multipoint distribution.
-Additionally, Telesat's LEO 3 demonstration satellite was successfully launched in July 2023 and will provide continuity of customer and ecosystem vendor testing campaigns following the decommissioning of Telesat's Phase 1 LEO satellite.
-Telesat's global, customer base provides diversified revenues across markets and geographies, with \$1.3 billion in contracted backlog.
+Telesat currently operates 14 geostationary (GEO) satellites, providing wide geographic coverage with point-to-multipoint distribution.
+Additionally, Telesat's LEO 3 demonstration satellite provides customer and ecosystem vendor testing in advance of Telesat Lightspeed satellite services.

+Telesat's global customer base provides diversified revenues across markets and geographies, with \$1.08 billion in contracted backlog.

-But we're not resting on our legacy laurels!
-As a "55-year-old start-up," we're embarking on one of the most ambitious space programs ever conceived: Telesat Lightspeed.
+Today, Telesat is embarking on one of the most ambitious space programs ever conceived: Telesat Lightspeed.
 This cutting-edge, enterprise-class LEO network promises a powerful combination of performance, security, and resilience for space-based connectivity.

 With multiple terabits per second (Tbps) of capacity within the Telesat Lightspeed network, we have the unique ability to dynamically allocate multi-gigabits per second (Gbps) of capacity to meet demand hotspots.
-Recognizing the importance of bridging the digital divide in Canada's far northern communities, the Governments of Canada and Ontario made Telesat Lightspeed capacity commitments.
-Additionally, the Governments of Canada and Quebec have made commitments to invest in this ground-breaking program.
+Recognizing the importance of bridging the digital divide in Canada's far northern communities, the Government of Canada made a Telesat Lightspeed capacity commitment.

-Telesat Lightspeed represents the culmination of over 50 years of innovation, and we believe it will revolutionize broadband connectivity from space with low-latency, high-throughput, fibre-like performance everywhere.
+Telesat Lightspeed represents the culmination of over 55 years of innovation, and we believe it will revolutionize broadband connectivity from space with low-latency, high-throughput, secure, fibre-like performance everywhere.